ucsb-cs156/s24/_lectures/week04a.md

   - That means using the Code Review workflow, not just a "comment".
   - To understand the difference, see [this article on the course website](https://ucsb-cs156.github.io/topics/code_reviews/code_reviews_github.html)
 * What if there are no open pull requests?
-  - In that case, you may do a code review on a merged PR [see insttructions here](https://ucsb-cs156.github.io/topics/code_reviews/reviewing_a_merged_PR.html), even though that's a bit artificial.
+  - In that case, you may do a code review on a merged PR [see instructions here](https://ucsb-cs156.github.io/topics/code_reviews/reviewing_a_merged_PR.html), even though that's a bit artificial.

 * Once you've done the code review, complete and submit [h02](https://ucsb-cs156.github.io/s24/hwk/h02).
 This should just be a link to a code review that you performed for another team member on team01.
 * If you are ready to submit on Canvas, submit then start [team02](https://ucsb-cs156.github.io/s24/lab/team02.html) (the repos, starter code, kanban boards, etc. will be in place by 6pm).
 Teams that have submitted on Canvas can get started.